-Step Instructions Result 5.
-Set the default fix option for selected tests: basic fix, advanced fix, or do not fix.
-Some of the tests in the Operating System Compatibility and Browser Compatibility test group let you specify whether to perform a basic or advanced fix when you automatically resolve issues, as described in Setting Automatic Fix Preferences for Operating System Compatibility and Browser Compatibility Tests.
+5. Set the default fix option for selected tests: basic fix, Some of the tests in the Operating System Compatibility and Browser A Default Fix selection is made for all Operating Sy Compatibility and Browser Compatibility test group let you specify Default Fix selection is made for all Operating Sy Compatibility and Browser ystem advanced fix, or do whether to perform a basic or advanced not fix. fix when you automatically resolve issues, as described in Setting Automatic Fix Preferences for Operating System Compatibility and Browser Compatibility Tests.
 On the Select Tests to Execute dialog box, review the Default Fix section of several of your selected tests.
-For this exercise, it is not necessary to make any changes to the Default Fix settings.
-A Default Fix selection is made for all Operating System Compatibility and Browser Compatibility tests.
-Default Fix: This choice will be used when resolving the issues that are identified by this test.
-Do not resolve this issue automatically.
-Apply the basic auto fix.
-Apply the advanced auto fix.
+For this exercise, it is not necessary to make any changes to the Default Fix settings. befault Fix settings. by this test.